Evans20kom/bootcamp_week1_code_refactor_challenge/challenge/README.md

 Your website must meet accessibility standards.
 You can achieve this completing the following:

-* Semantic HTML elements can be found throughout the source code
+* Semantic HTML elements can be found throughout the source code - Issue Raised on GitHub
 * HTML elements follow a logical structure independent of styling and positioning
-* Image and icon elements contain accessible `alt` attributes
+* Image and icon elements contain accessible `alt` attributes - Issue Raised on GitHub
-* Heading attributes fall in sequential order
+* Heading attributes fall in sequential order - Issue Raised on GitHub
-* Title elements contain a concise, descriptive title
+* Title elements contain a concise, descriptive title - Issue Raised on GitHub

 ### Resources: